JFincher42/PixelLabOne/README.md

 Activity 1: Understand the initial project sample
 -------------------------------------------------
 This lab uses the Processing library from <https://www.processing.org>.
-The proper Processing library has been included for you in this project - for more information, visit the link and dig in!
+The proper Processing library for Java has been included for you in this project - for more information, visit the link above and dig in!

 Open project PixelLabOne.
 The project has two classes, `Program` and `PixelLab`.
 You will write all your code as methods added to the `Program` class.
 The `PixelLab` class contains methods to load, save and display images, and will remain unchanged in this project.